storyprotocol/documentation/docs/Developers/typescript-sdk/register-an-ip-asset.md

 ## 1. \[OPTIONAL] Set up your IP Metadata

 We can set metadata on our NFT & IP, *but you don't have to*.
-To do this, view the [IPA Metadata Standard](doc:ipa-metadata-standard) and construct your metadata for both your NFT & IP.
+To do this, view the [📝 IPA Metadata Standard](doc:ipa-metadata-standard) and construct your metadata for both your NFT & IP.

 ```typescript main.ts
 // you should already have a client set up (prerequisite)